Home » Email File Attachment Considerations

 Files should only be sent in a format that you know the other side has the appropriate software to view.
 How do you know?
 Because you asked first.

 For example, not everyone has MS Publisher, Excel, or PowerPoint.
-If the other side does not have Excel and you send an Excel file to them, they most likely cannot open it.
+If the other side does not have Excel and you send an Excel file to them, they will most likely not be able to open it.

 When it Comes to Graphics and Photos